Bubblemelon/C-Shells/Misc/Notes/README.md

 from function call to call (this `static` local variable's value is retained from call to call).

+Remember identifier are case-sensitive, avoid obfuscation e.g. naming having the variable names, `var` and `vAr` in a program isn't meaningful and can cause confusion.

+There is no limit on the maximum length of an identifier.
+C99 Standard requires only the first 63 characters while C89 requires the first 31.

+Keywords can't be used as identifiers, and most are e.g. in the standard libary lowercase letters.
+Avoid using identifiers that begin with an `_` underscore, since it might coincide with a keyword or an already defined function from an included library.

+Use camelcase or hypens between words in identifiers.

+Groups of characters that can't be split up without changing their meaning are called **tokens**, e.g. operators, string literals, function and variable names.

 ### [C Data Types](#c-data-types)

 The following table was adapted from [Wikipedia](https://en.wikipedia.org/wiki/C_data_types).